LeczyDeveloper/discordbot-ip-geolocalization/README.md

 ```
 npm install snekfetch
 ```

-Clearly you must call the module within the code Leczy#0084
+Clearly you must call the module within the code.

+Ds: Leczy#0084